polterguy/polterguy.github.io/documentation/magic/index.md

 * __[template]__ - The email template used to send the user the _"forgot password"_ email.
 Optional, and if not specified will default to _"/system/auth/email-templates/reset-password.html"_
 * __[subject]__ - Subject line of email to send.
 Optional, and if not supplied will default to _"Change your password at Aista Magic Cloud"_

-The endpoint does not require the caller to be authenticated and can be invoked by anyone.
+The endpoint does not require the caller to be authenticated and can be invoked by anyone, but the endpoint can only be invoked for a user who's username is a valid email address.

 #### GET magic/system/auth/verify-ticket